ryan-mcclue/unsw/comp4920/ass1.md

 users of technologies lose trust in whether their data is protected.
 This distrust can reduce technological adoption, decreasing overall happiness.
 Following rule utilitarianism, it can be mandated that AI models should only be trained on data that has user consent.
 Importantly, this protects data that predates any current rights framework.
+Such protection is counter to the value-neutral thesis outlined by ().
+It takes into account Kranzberg's First Law, by acknowledging that technology's use in the future cannot be known, so preventative measures are best.
+Specifically, that the uses of technology cannot be foreseen by its creators (Kranzberg, ).
 Under this system, users can be confident in how their past and present data will be used.
 Critics may argue that this could reduce technological innovation due to limited data for training.
 However, the long-term benefits of fostering a society that trusts tech companies outweigh these short-term costs.
 As a result, the consistency that rule utilitarianism offers makes it a more effective approach for promoting trust in the computer science profession.

 In the framework of rule utilitarianism, ethical guidelines concerning user security can be structured to protect individual rights at all times.
 This provides society with a confidence of autonomy in the technology they use, enhancing happiness.